tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Sep 09 2007

-Loan Balistreri (a 45-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Loan Balistreri (a 45-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Loan Balistreri sometimes preached her views to theists, but still felt afraid.
 Loan Balistreri uttered a quick prayer to Alice to calm her nerves.
 As Loan Balistreri entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Loan Balistreri used philosophy and reason to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Loan Balistreri argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.